apbias/cs465-fullstack/README.md

 Security testing became particularly important when I added user authentication.
 I needed to verify that protected routes could only be accessed with valid JWT tokens, ensuring that sensitive operations like creating or modifying trips were restricted to authenticated administrators.
 This involved testing both successful scenarios (valid tokens) and failure scenarios (invalid or missing tokens) to ensure my security measures were working as intended.
 I used the website jwt.io to decode and verify the JWT tokens as part of my development process.

-The process of testing helped identify and fix several challenges, such as handling date formats correctly in the database and ensuring proper data validation before storage.
+The process of testing helped me identify and fix several challenges, such as handling date formats correctly in the database or ensuring proper data validation before storage.
 MongoDB Compass proved invaluable for verifying that my data was being stored and retrieved correctly, while Chrome's Developer Tools helped track down and resolve frontend issues.

 <b>Reflection</b>